elk-audio/sushi/README.md

 This might take some time for the first build since all the vcpkg dependencies will have to be built first.

 ### Building with Yocto for Elk Audio OS
-SUSHI can be built either with the provided [Elk Audio OS SDK](https://github.com/elk-audio/elkpi-sdk), or as part of a [full Elk Audio OS image build with bitbake](https://github.com/elk-audio/elkpi-yocto-layers).
+Sushi can be built either with the provided [Elk Audio OS SDK](https://github.com/elk-audio/elkpi-sdk), or as part of a [full Elk Audio OS image build with bitbake](https://github.com/elk-audio/elkpi-yocto-layers).

-Follow the instructions in those repositories to set up a cross-compiling SDK and build SUSHI for a given target.
+Follow the instructions in those repositories to set up a cross-compiling SDK and build Sushi for a given target.

-Note: SUSHI version 1.0 is not currently supported with Elk Audio OS images up to 0.12.0.
+Note: Sushi version 1.0 is not currently supported with Elk Audio OS images up to 0.12.0.
 The most recent supported Yocto version is tagged as `1.0-rc1_yocto_build` in the repository.

 ### Useful CMake build options
 Option                                | Value    | Notes